andrewcooke/StatefulIterators.jl/README.md

 ## Example

-This makes the usual iter-related methods "stateful" - they don't "reset" to the start of teh collection on each use:
+This makes the usual iter-related methods "stateful" - they don't "reset" to the start of the collection on each use:

 ```
 julia> using StatefulIterators